conedevelopment/bazar-docs/cart.md

 ## Generic Overview

-Bazar comes with a cart service by default, which manages cart models and their funcionallity.
+Bazar comes with a cart service by default, which manages cart models and their funcionality.
 The cart service is one of the most important concept in Bazar.
 It handles products and variations, quantities, taxes and discounts, shipping and prepares the checkout process.

 You can access the current cart by using the `Bazar\Support\Facades\Cart` facade.